 Songkran: During Thai New Year (Songkran), all volunteer projects will be closed for a few days during the festivities, so you will have a break from volunteering at this time, but it is a great opportunity to enjoy the celebrations and experience Thai culture.
-2018 dates: 13th-17th April.
-2019 dates: 13th-17th April.
+2020 dates for the festival will be 13th-15th April.

 Day in the life

 On your work days you will be picked up from your accommodation around 8am and taken to the school.
 You will assist other teachers in the classroom and deliver lessons to the children.
 Your main focus will be teaching English, and you will help the children with their reading, writing, listening and speaking.
 You will also plan and lead fun games and activities in the classroom.
 This is your opportunity to get creative and engage the children and make them excited to learn!

 Your day will finish around 2:30-3pm, when you will be returned to your accommodation.
 You can spend the afternoon relaxing, chatting to other volunteers and planning your lessons for the next day.
 In the evenings, you can either prepare meals in the volunteer kitchen or head out and eat in one of the local restaurants.

 Your weekends are free to relax or explore.
 Surin is a beautiful region with plenty to explore.
 It is also close to the Cambodian border, so you could hop over for a long weekend of exploration and adventure!

 Purpose and aim of the programme and how do you benefit the programme